This guide was updated on February 8, 2023

 Pinpointing accurately which accounts are being used by multiple users is, unfortunately, nearly impossible.
 Subscribers often use their accounts legitimately across a range of devices, from a number of different locations and IP addresses, and increasingly via VPNs, proxies, and other technologies in an attempt to mask their behaviors and protect their data.

 As a result, identifying a shared account from one that’s being used by one person is not an exact science.
-But by monitoring IP addresses, device types and other abnormal behaviour — such as logging in from vastly different locations at the same time — publishers can at least track suspicious activity and begin to identify and quantify accounts they suspect might be sharing passwords.
+But by monitoring IP addresses, device types and other abnormal behavior — such as logging in from vastly different locations at the same time — publishers can at least track suspicious activity and begin to identify and quantify accounts they suspect might be sharing passwords.

 Some paywall technology providers now offer the ability to measure and report on “suspicious” account activity, often to varying degrees of severity.
 For example, they may differentiate accounts that exhibit “possibly suspicious” behavior from those that are “very suspicious.”
 These tools may also be used to export data on suspicious accounts, such as email addresses, to be used to inform mitigation initiatives.

-Technologically advanced publishers might alternatively opt to monitor their own traffic to identify potential password sharing activity, while plugins for content management systems such as WordPress might also be used to monitor login behavior and website usage patterns.
+Technologically advanced publishers might alternatively opt to monitor their own traffic to identify potential password-sharing activity, while plugins for content management systems such as WordPress might also be used to monitor login behavior and website usage patterns.

 Limiting password sharing